noearchimede/SH1106/README.md

 1. User classes: *Label* and *Image*
 2. SH1106 driver class: *SH1106_driver*
 3. SH1106 interface classes: *SH1106_interfaces* -> *SH1106_I2C*, ...

-This code is based on a library written by Rick Overhorst.
-Its most updated version is available on [this Github repository](https://github.com/rso16/SH1106).

 ---